woodRock/fishy-business/docs/source/literature.rst

     * PSO is a form of Evolutionary Computation, somewhere between genetic algorithms and evolutionary programming.
     * :math:`gbest` / :math:`pbest` is similar to crossover operator, it also has a fitness function, both from evolutionary computation (EC).
     * The momentum of the swarm flying towards better solutions, and often overshooting, is a strength.
 IT allows the swarm to explore unkown regions in the problem domain.

+Applications:
+    1. non-linear function optimization,
+    2. neural network training.

+Philosophy (some beautiful philosophical musings from the end of the paper):
+    * Perhaps these same rules govern social behaviour in humans.
+Social sharing of infomration amoung members of the same species (cospeciates) offers an evolutionary advantage (Wilson 1975).
+    * In abstract multi-dimenisional space, our psychological space, we allow colluions within a population - i.e. two individuals may share the same beliefs.
+Thus our model allows collisions, e.g. "collision-proof birds".
+    * Aristotle spoke of Qualitative and quantitative movement.
     * PSO walks a fine line between order (known) and chaos (unknown).
-    * Philosophy (some beautiful philosophical musings from the end of the paper)
     * Allows wisom to emerge rather than impose it.
     * Emulates nature rather than trying to control it.
     * Makes things simpler than more complex.

+Related:
+    * :ref:`(Kennedy 1997) <kennedy1997discrete>` Discrete PSO, for feature selection.
+    * :ref:`(Wood 2022) <wood2022automated>` uses PSO for feature selection in GC-MS data.

 kennedy1997discrete
 -------------------
-    * PSO for feature selection.
+PSO for feature selection.

+Notes:
+    * TODO [ ] Read this paper.

+Related:
+    * :ref:`(Kennedy 1995) <kennedy1995particle>` original PSO paper.

 kerber1992chimerge
 ------------------
-    * Chimerge: Discretization of numeric attributes
+Chimerge: Discretization of numeric attributes

+Notes:
     * Predecessor to Chi2 (Liu 1995, liu1995chi2)

+Related:
+    * :ref:`(Liu 1995) <liu1995chi2>` the successor to Chimerge.

 khakimov2015trends
 ------------------
 Trends in the application of chemometrics to foodomics studies

+Notes:
-TODO [ ] READ THIS !!!
+    * TODO [ ] READ THIS !!!

 Daniel email:
    * Re: using the 4800x500 image, would it be possible to use a three dimensional ‘data cube’ instead of a 2D image? i.e. time x peak intensity x mass spectrometry (See image below I took from the attached paper)?
 When we started the work on the GC data, that was the kind of format I hoped to use.